5 Random Pages

 Clyde Minewatchers' Posts

-During World War II, a chain of Minewatchers' Posts was built along the banks of the Clyde from Greenock to Glasgow.
-Many of these have now been demolished, or have fallen into the water as a result of bank erosion.
+During World War II, a chain of Minewatchers' Posts was built along the banks of the River Clyde from Greenock to Glasgow.
+Many of these have been lost over the years, having been demolished, or just falling into the water as a result of bank erosion.

-One still stands on a promontory at the eastern end of the former site of RAF Greenock, now Greenock Ocean Terminal, and can be seen from the walkway at the back of the town's swimming pool.
-Another intact example lies at Port Glasgow, near the lighthouse.
+One post still stands on a promontory at the eastern end of the former site of RAF Greenock, now Greenock Ocean Terminal, and visible from the walkway that passes being the town's swimming pool.
+Another intact example has survived at Port Glasgow, at Steamboat Quay near the lighthouse.

-The posts generally follow a similar design, being built of brick with a concrete roof, and having a 12-inch high horizontal slit across the front, facing the water.
-Entrances are arranged to the rear and are often protected by a defensive wall.
+The posts generally follow a similar design, being built of brick with a concrete roof, and having a 12-inch high horizontal slit installed in the side facing the water.
+Entrances are arranged to the rear, often protected by a defensive wall.

 Photographs